Learning Outcomes

 VM360:1 Uncaught TypeError: headings.setAttribute is not a function

-This is because headings is not an HTML Element but an HTMLCollection, with no method setAttribute.
+This is because headings is not an HTMLHyper-Text Markup Language - the declarative language for specifying web page content.
+Element but an HTMLCollection, with no method setAttribute.
 Note that if I try to debug it, the error will be reported from a line of code inside the definition of setLeftPadding.
 I don’t know if the problem is in the function itself or in my call.

 The same call inside a TypeScript program would trigger a compile-time error.
 In a fancy editor with compiler services like VSCode I’d know about it immediately because the call would get a red squiggly underline immediately after I type it, I can hover over the squiggly to get a detailed error message, and certainly, the generated broken JavaScript would never make it into production.
 Compile Error Screenshot